exokitxr/exokit/docs/magicleap.md

 #### `browser.magicleap.RequestPlaneTracker() : MLPlaneTracker`

 Returns an instance of `MLPlaneTracker`, which can be used to receive world planes detected by the Magic Leap platform.

+#### `browser.magicleap.RequestHandTracking() : MLHandTracker`

+Returns an instance of `MLHandTracker`, which can be used to receive hand tracking data from the Magic Leap platform.

 #### `browser.magicleap.RequestEyeTracking() : MLEyeTracker`